esquinas/ease64/README.md

 v0.0.1 alpha

 ## TODO:
-- Add  *Usage* to this Readme.
 - Explain *motivation* in this Readme.
-- Explain how to encode/decode Ease64 by hand.
 - Write down some ideas where Ease64 can be used.